-- (1) The distribution company will develop an initial funding plan using, as necessary, the following sources of funding to meet the budget requirement of the Three-Year EE Plan and fulfill the statutory mandate of Least-Cost Procurement.
-The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments: - (i) the existing System Benefits Charge (SBC); - (ii) revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
+Commented [SR6R5]: Agreed.
+Total energy probably needs to be either a) replaced with a more precise term, or b) added to the definitions section with a clear and precise definition as necessary, the following sources of funding to meet the budget requirement of the Three-Year EE Plan and fulfill the statutory mandate of Least-Cost Procurement.
+The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments:

+- (i) the existing System Benefits Charge (SBC); - revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
 Gen. Laws § 23-82-6; - (iv) funds from any state; federal; or international climate or cap